dotnet/docs/docs/standard/exceptions/how-to-create-user-defined-exceptions.md

 ---
 # How to create user-defined exceptions

 .NET provides a hierarchy of exception classes ultimately derived from the <xref:System.Exception> base class.
-However, if none of the predefined exceptions meet your needs, you can derive the <xref:System.Exception> class to create your own exception classes.
+However, if none of the predefined exceptions meet your needs, you can create your own exception classes by deriving from the <xref:System.Exception> class.

 When creating your own exceptions, end the class name of the user-defined exception with the word "Exception", and implement the three common constructors, as shown in the following example.
 The example defines a new exception class named `EmployeeListNotFoundException`.
 The class is derived from the <xref:System.Exception> base class and includes three constructors.